 Armed with our work permits, we boarded a white cargo van arranged for us by our guides and off we went.
 Our permits were reviewed and accepted at the Mill Creek guard station and soon after, we were bumping along the rough, rocky road to Satus Peak.
 Along the way, Arnold and David spoke of wild horses, showed us points of interest, and shared stories about the land.
 We drove through an area named Starvation Flats, which contained ancient trails from the late 1800s.

 Brian traveled ahead in his truck and met us at the top of Satus, giving us plenty of time to look around, explore, and soak in the gorgeous views of Mount Adams and the surrounding land.
 Our guides pointed out more features in the distance and told us tales of grizzly bears, wolves, and sand cranes.
 I was absolutely enthralled!

 After some sightseeing and stories, it was time to get to work, which required removing 16 of the solid steel panels securing the lookout windows.
 Brian explained to us that securing buildings against vandalism is taken seriously on the reservation and each panel was easily 60+ lbs.

 Our team removed the large bolts from the inside of the lookout that secured the heavy panels, lowered them, hiked them to the ground, and then replaced the bolts to prevent bees and other critters from entering the lookout.
 The process was arduous but went relatively quickly with our large team of helpers.

 Once the lookout was open, we all relaxed, enjoying plenty of time to take in the views, ask lots of questions, and look through old maps in the lookout.
-At the end of our 2 hour visit, we were able to sign our names on the yet to be filled fire lookout water tanks, a tradition for visitors.
+At the end of our two hour visit, we were able to sign our names on the yet-to-be-filled fire lookout water tanks, a tradition for visitors.